Sandia Preparatory School: Curriculum

 Sandia Prep is an independent school and does not accept funding from the district, state, or federal government; therefore, it is not restricted by policies put in place by those entities.
 The school has developed its own college-prep curriculum as compared to a state-prescribed one.
+The Class of 2025 had all students be accepted to a college, continuing a trend of 100% college admission rate for the school.

 The school's sixth and seventh grades are arranged with an elective rotation cycle which allows students to sample courses in their first two years; classes rotate every quarter.
 In the upper school (high school grades nine through twelve), English, mathematics, science, history, modern language, arts, digital media and communications, and physical education are all required.

 Facilities

-Sandia Prep encompasses 33 acres, including 5 sports fields, 4 tennis courts, and a track and soccer stadium.
+Sandia Prep encompasses 33 acres, including 5 sports fields, 6 tennis courts, and a track and soccer stadium.
 There are 16 campus buildings totalling 171,496 square feet.
 The buildings include over 50 classrooms and administrative offices, three computer labs, the DesignLab (Prep's makerspace), art studios, a photo lab, the Center for Learning Excellence, the Outdoor Leadership Program, Saunders Library, the Russell Student Center and its cafeteria, the Pitchfork Café, a dance room, a rehearsal room, and the 300+ seat McCall Family Theater which was renovated in the fall of 2018.

 Prep completed a renovation of its track and soccer stadium in 2015 and rebuilt its tennis courts in 2021.
 The school has an additional soccer field, and baseball and softball fields.
 The campus includes two gyms: the West Gym which seats 600 people and can be configured for four basketball courts or four volleyball courts; and the Field House, built in 2008, which includes the 850-seat gymnasium, a weight room, multipurpose room, locker rooms, offices, and lobby.